Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

 In the end, the flour should be measured by spoon and level method.
 It is well known.

-But what if you measure it with a cup, but you dip it into flour?
+But what if you measure it with a cup but dip it into flour?

 You would end up with the packed flour and a heaped or scant cup.
-The amount of the ingredient fit into a heaped cup will be different each time.
+The amount of ingredients that fit into a heaped cup will be different each time.

 A scant cup will contain less flour than required in the recipe since it literally means "just barely."

-In baking, scant guides to an amount that is just barely reaching a cup, "just under a cup."
+In baking, scant guides to an amount that barely reaches a cup, "just under a cup."

 Yes, they rely on scales.
-What if I tell you that French chefs weigh eggs, water, milk, etc.
+What if I tell you that French chefs weigh everything, including eggs, water, milk, etc.

 It seems weird if you are used to counting eggs and measuring liquids in cups.